Gary Glitter: Career moves since 2001

-In 2011 a collection of hits and B-sides was issued under the title All that Glitters.
+In 2011, a collection of hits and B-sides was issued under the title All that Glitters.

 News reports stated that, as of late July 2013, Glitter may have earned a total of £1,000,000 from royalties derived from the Oasis song "Hello" that sampled "Hello, Hello, I'm Back Again".
 Music industry lawyer Craig Brookes cited this monetary sum in addition to the royalties from his back catalogue of songs—£300,000 a year or more—and the estimated £200,000 Glitter was awarded for copyright infringement after he enacted legal action against Oasis in 1999.
 In 2014, Billboard reported that "Rock and Roll Part 2", co-written by Glitter with Mike Leander, was earning an estimated $250,000 a year in royalties due to its use in the NHL.

 In October 2019 there was controversy over the use of "Rock and Roll Part 2" in the commercially successful film Joker due to the possibility of Glitter, as co-writer and performer of the song, receiving a lump sum and royalties for its use.
 According to the Los Angeles Times, Glitter does not receive payment when the song is used as he has sold the rights, and the US rights to the song are now owned by Universal Music Publishing Group.
 The song charted in the US in October 2019.

 Concert tours and live performances

-During his long career as a singer, Glitter undertook many tours to various venues around the world.
-His first tour was of the Middle East, as Paul Raven and the Boston International in 1967.
-He toured amongst other places, Cyprus, Jordan, Lebanon, Turkey and Armenia.

 In 1973, Glitter appeared at the London Palladium.
 It was a sell-out concert.
 In the same year his performance at the Rainbow Theatre was recorded and released as a live album, Remember Me This Way.
-Glitter undertook a world tour, performing in Europe, Scandinavia, Australia, and New Zealand.
-He continued to tour until 1976, and his temporary retirement from music.

 During his comeback period of the 1980s, he did fewer tours, and mainly toured Britain.
 He did shows in Ireland, Germany, France, America and Bahrain.
 During the 1990s, he toured America several times, finally gaining the significant popularity he sought in the 1970s.
 His final tour, entitled "A Night Out with the Boys: Could This Be for the Last Time?" took place in 1997.
 In 2005, Glitter had been living in Vietnam without the knowledge of the authorities.
 His presence there only came to their attention after he had offered to sing in local bars in Vũng Tàu.